 The Colorado Lagoon watershed is divided into five sub-basins that discharge stormwater and urban dry weather runoff to Colorado Lagoon.
 The impairing contaminants in sediment are associated with fine-grained particles that are primarily delivered to the sediments through suspended solids in stormwater and urban runoff.
 Therefore, construction sites covered under this General Permit are considered Responsible Dischargers for the Colorado Lagoon Toxics TMDL.

-WLA Translation
+Waste Load Allocation Translation

-The Colorado Lagoon Toxics TMDL assigns concentration-based waste load allocations (WLAs) for lead, zinc, OC pesticides, PAHs, and PCBs to be met at the construction site’s discharge point(s) for discharges into Colorado Lagoon.
-The WLAs are shown in Table 52 below.
+The Colorado Lagoon Toxics TMDL assigns concentration-based waste load allocations for lead, zinc, OC pesticides, PAHs, and PCBs to be met at the construction site’s discharge point(s) for discharges into Colorado Lagoon.
+The waste load allocations are shown in Table 52 below.

-Table 52 – Colorado Lagoon WLAs
+Table 52 – Colorado Lagoon Waste Load Allocations